Maciejlys/CountdownTimer-react/README.md

 My biggest challange in this project was probably styling it, but I think I did fairly good job in that matter.

-This was created so I can see how long untill some event that I am waiting for.
+This was created so I can see how long until some event that I am waiting for.

 Next version of it will support adding your own events!